-If hosting or attending a holiday party, should you bake gingerbread cookies, or reach for the sugar cookies instead?
-Should you bake a traditional pumpkin pie, or find a recipe with chocolate mousse?
-With a little help from some of our dietitians, see which traditional holiday desserts are healthier and which you should avoid completely in these food fights for holiday supremacy.
+If hosting or attending a holiday party, should you bake gingerbread cookies or reach for the sugar cookies instead?
+What about a traditional pumpkin pie or chocolate mousse recipe?
+With assistance from some of the bistroMD dietitians, see which traditional holiday desserts are healthier and which you may want to avoid in these food fights for holiday supremacy!

 Round 1: Pumpkin Pie vs. Chocolate Mousse Pie

 One of these favorites has more calories and fat than the other, which can take a huge toll on your health goals this holiday without being careful...
 Chocolate mousse is overflowing with calories, related to its use of ingredients such as whipping cream, with some variations supplying well over 450 calories and 30 grams of fat!
 And even trying to reason the use of real antioxidant-rich cocoa, the benefits are overshadowed by large sugar and fat volumes.
 So for all those lovers of fall's staple, pumpkin pie is simply the better option, as it contains more nutritious ingredients, including pumpkin, eggs, and rich spices.
 Without the addition of a whipped topping, pumpkin pie is the clear winner of this food fight with an average of about 280 calories and 12 grams of fat.
 And to keep calories and portions in tighter control, without sacrificing the flavor of pumpkin pie, prepare these pumpkin pie tartlets this holiday season, clocking in at a mere 150 calories and 12 grams of NET carbs per serving!

 Round 2: The Gingerbread Man vs. the Sugar Cookie